-This analysis relies on bank-level data obtained from a variety of sources.
+This analysis relies on bank-level data from a three sources.
 Our main source is the Quarterly Report of Condition and Income that every US bank is required to file (also known as "Call Reports").
-In addition to domestic banks, US-based subsidiaries of foreign banks must fill out these reports as well.5 We also use the quarterly "Report of Assets and Liabilities of US Branches and Agencies of Foreign Banks" that every branch and agency of a foreign bank is required to
+In addition to domestic banks, US-based subsidiaries of foreign banks must fill out these reports as well.
+We also use the quarterly "Report of Assets and Liabilities of US Branches and Agencies of Foreign Banks" that every branch and agency of a foreign bank is required to file.5 Call Reports data include detailed information about a foreign bank's US operations, and the ultimate owner's identity, which allows us to distinguish US-based entities belonging to foreign-owned global banks from US-owned banks.